TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Introduction/Index.rst

 This manual was originally created in German by members of the TYPO3 CMS community in the wiki on wiki.typo3.org and then translated and corrected by more community members.
-Big thanks go the TYPO3 CMS community members for their initial efforts.
+Big thanks go to the TYPO3 CMS community members for their initial efforts.

 Since then it is maintained by the Documentation Team.